PM-Notes/How-To-Github/README.md

 > Note - As you can see from my path below, I am working in my home directory under a /scrips folder I created.

-You will need to past in your repository web URL from the earlier step, below I used How-To-Github.git
+You will need to paste in your repository web URL that you copied to your clipboard in the earlier step, below I used 'https://github.com/NetDevNotes/How-To-Github.git'

 ```
 scripts|master⚡ ⇒ pwd